Author: Bengal, Jean-David Morvan

 “I became an assassin, not a sadist.”

 The more that was revealed, the more it just seemed like torture porn.
-The sad part is, even after some traumatic experiences from Naja’s past was revealed, I didn’t find myself feeling much more for her character.
-The comic crashed and burned spectacularly with the final volume honestly leaving me feeling rather angry and disgusted.
+The sad part is, even after some traumatic experiences from Naja’s past were revealed, I didn’t find myself feeling much more for her character.
+The comic crashed and burned spectacularly with the final volume which honestly left me feeling rather angry and disgusted.
 It seemed to me that the story was almost like a twisted retelling of Romeo and Juliet, tragic star-crossed lovers with a sprinkling of incest.
 It was disturbing in the worst way possible and I honestly wish I hadn’t finished the series off.

 On the bright side, the art style is modern and edgy and very easily one of the best aspects of the comic.
 The action sequences are fast and bloody and were fun to read.
 Overall I can’t recommend this one given the weak story, but Bengal’s art is definitely something to admire.

-Warnings: violence, abuse, sexually explicit content
+Warnings: violence, abuse, sexually explicit content, incest